A 35-year-old patient receives complex aortic surgery and a renewed chance at life

 2. Extremely high technical complexity and precision requirements.

 Multivascular reconstruction: During the procedure, the blood vessels supplying the abdominal organs (abdominal cavity, superior mesenteric artery, renal artery) and the spinal cord (intercostal arteries, lumbar arteries) must be reanastomosed to new artificial blood vessels sequentially or simultaneously.
-The anastomosis of each blood vessel requires precision, no leakage, and no torsion, otherwise it will lead to necrosis of the corresponding organ.
+The anastomosis of each blood vessel requires precision, no leakage, and no torsion, otherwise the affected organ may be placed at serious risk.

 Spinal cord protection: This is one of the biggest technical challenges.
 The blood supply to the spinal cord is extremely fragile, and intraoperative aortic occlusion can easily lead to spinal cord ischemia, resulting in postoperative paraplegia.
 Therefore, complex auxiliary techniques are required, such as cerebrospinal fluid drainage, staged distal aortic perfusion, hypothermia, and evoked potential monitoring, which greatly increases the complexity of the surgery.